H. A. Davis: Political career

 In 1916, Davis again announced his intention to run for the state senate.
 Both incumbents, O. S. Stapley and Sam F. Webb had decided not to run for re-election.
-Heading into the primary, there developed two teams of candidates for the two Democrat nominations, Davis and Paul Baxter Beville on one side, versus O. S. Stapley and W. T. Smith on the other, Stapley having changed his mind about running for re-election.
+Heading into the primary, there developed two teams of candidates for the two Democratic nominations, Davis and Paul Baxter Beville on one side, versus O. S. Stapley and W. T. Smith on the other, Stapley having changed his mind about running for re-election.
 In the primary Davis finished first, with 2,997 votes, and Stapley second with 2,527, edging out Belville who received 2,452.
 The two Democrats were defeated in the general election, losing to Ernest Hall and H. B. Wilkinson.

 1924 saw Davis once again throw his hat into the ring for state senator from Maricopa.
 He came in second in the primary with 2,522 votes behind J. J. Cox who garnered 5,337, but ahead of incumbent Hugh C. Gilbert, who came in third with 2,150 votes.
 In November, the two Democrats defeated their Republican opponents, with Cox coming in first with 12, 256 votes and Davis tallied 10,564.
 During his term in office, like is contemporary Fred Sutter, he opposed ratification of the Colorado River Compact.
-In April 1926, Davis announced his intention to run for the Democrat nomination as a candidate for the U.S. House of Representatives, with the primary being held in September.
+In April 1926, Davis announced his intention to run for the Democratic nomination as a candidate for the U.S. House of Representatives, with the primary being held in September.
 In the primary, Davis finished a distant fourth in a field of five candidates, receiving only 3,627 votes, while the winner, Lewis Williams Douglas received 18,452.
 In 1928, having not run for the state senate re-election in 1926, he declared his intention to seek the Maricopa seat once again.
 However, Davis finished third in the Democrat primary, behind eventual winners, Allan K. Perry and J. G. Peterson.